 Information for Current House Staff

-At NYU School of Medicine, our graduate medical education experts are committed to supporting you during your residency or fellowship.
+At NYU Grossman School of Medicine, our graduate medical education experts are committed to supporting you during your residency or fellowship.
 We provide current house staff with a variety of resources throughout training.
 For more detailed information, contact the program coordinator of your residency or fellowship program or one of our staff members.

-New Innovations (Kerberos ID required for login) is the resident and fellow online management system used by NYU School of Medicine.
+New Innovations (Kerberos ID required for login) is the resident and fellow online management system used by NYU Grossman School of Medicine.
 It is an essential resource for all house staff.
 Here you can find rotation schedules for the academic year, log your duty hours, complete and review core competency evaluations, keep track of your professional portfolio, and access other resources.

 House Staff Wellbeing